Chen Yun: Early Communist Party career

-Maoist politician

 Chen's economic career began in 1942, when he was replaced by Ren Bishi as head of the CCP Organization Department.
 In his new position, Chen was assigned responsibility for the financial management of Northwest China.
 Two years later, he was identified as responsible for finance in the Shaan-Gan-Ning Border Region as well.
 He added Northeast China to his portfolio in 1946 (then under the overall leadership of General Lin Biao and Political Commissar Peng Zhen).

-During the middle of the 1940s, Chen was a major contributor to the party’s strategy of “economic warfare.”
+During the middle of the 1940s, Chen was a major contributor to the party's strategy of "economic warfare."
 Under this concept, reviving the economy in liberated areas was a major contribution to the revolutionary struggle.
-Chen argued that economic development and production were critical, explaining that “[o]nly if we can solve the problem of food and clothing for the masses can we become leaders of the masses.
-Thus, a revolutionary businessman is an outright revolutionary.”
+Chen argued that economic development and production were critical, explaining that "[o]nly if we can solve the problem of food and clothing for the masses can we become leaders of the masses.
+Thus, a revolutionary businessman is an outright revolutionary."

-A main challenge for the Communists during this period was driving out the Nationalist’s competing currency and replacing it with the currencies used in the revolutionary base areas.
+A main challenge for the Communists during this period was driving out the Nationalist's competing currency and replacing it with the currencies used in the revolutionary base areas.
 Chen argued that the approach should rely on both economic and political mechanisms (as opposed to prohibition), including regulating the value of competing currencies and controlling trade in key commodities.
+Another Chen Yun's contribution to the early development of the Chinese economy was his stabilization of prices in Shanghai after the Nationalist government failed to curb the financial crisis caused by speculations of corporate monopolies.

+Political career under Mao

 In May 1949, Chen Yun was named head of the new national Central Finance and Economic Commission.
+In July 1948, he was appointed to lead the newly-established Northeastern Financial and Economic Commission.
+The Northeast Administrative Commission formed the Northeastern Economic Planning Committee (the primary bureaucratic body responsible for economic planning in Manchuria region), with Chen as the Committee's head.

 In early 1952, Zhou Enlai led a team to draft the first Five-Year Plan which included Chen, Bo Yibo, Li Fuchun and General Nie Rongzhen.
 Zhou, Chen and Li presented the draft to Soviet experts in Moscow, who rejected it.
 In early 1953, Gao Gang and the State Planning Commission began work on what would eventually become the final version.
-After Gao's fall, Chen Yun, Bo Yibo, Li Fuchuan and (later) Li Xiannian would manage the Chinese economy for the next 30+ years.
+After Gao's fall, Chen Yun, Bo Yibo, Li Fuchuan and (later) Li Xiannian would manage the Chinese economy for more than 30 years.

-Chen Yun was elected Party Vice Chairman in 1956.